teaparly/Teaparly/README.md

 For friends,

-There are times when I choose a different spot rather than sit near you, I do get unsure if you're busy and rather have space if I suspect you're occupied.
+There are times when I choose a different spot rather than sit near you, I do get unsure if you're busy and you would rather have space if I suspect you're occupied.
+I'm more than happy to say hello though!

 <>